Karen Dionne: Biography

 Her environmental thriller Freezing Point was nominated by RT Book Reviews as Best First Mystery of 2008.

-Dionne's 2014 novel The Killing: Uncommon Denominator was nominated for the International Association of Media Tie-In Writers's SCRIBE Award in 2015.
+The Killing: Uncommon Denominator was nominated for a Scribe Award in 2015 by the International Association of Media Tie-In Writers.

 Dionne's 2020 novel The Wicked Sister was chosen by Publishers Weekly as one of the best thrillers of 2020.

-Dionne's articles and essays have appeared in Writer's Digest Magazine, RT Book Reviews, and Writer's Digest Books.
+Dionne's articles and essays have appeared in Writer's Digest, RT Book Reviews, and Writer's Digest Books.